Skip to content

 • Presentation: Subacute to chronically worsening HA and fevers; meningismus and photophobia may be present but are often absent; rarely, focal neurologic deficits

-• Evaluation: LP to check opening pressure and can send serum and CSF Cryptococcus Ag.
+• Evaluation: LP to check opening pressure and can send serum and CSF Cryptococcus Ag, CSF culture.
 Brain imaging may be non-diagnostic

-• Treatment: Induction therapy with amphotericin and flucytosine x14 days (at least), with repeat LP close to end of induction to confirm CSF inflammation is improving and fungal culture is negative.
-Consolidation therapy consists of high dose fluconazole for at least 8 weeks, followed by maintenance therapy with fluconazole for one year.
+• Treatment: Induction therapy with amphotericin and flucytosine x14 days (at least), with repeat LP close to end of induction to confirm CSF inflammation is improving and culture is negative (note: Cryptococcus grows well on standard bacterial culture media).
+Following sterilization of CSF, consolidation therapy consists of high dose fluconazole for at least 8 weeks, followed by maintenance therapy with fluconazole for one year.
 Pts may require serial LP or VP shunt to manage ICP.

 • Delay ART for several weeks after start of treatment to avoid risk of IRIS.